 Azure AD Application proxy architecture

-Azure AD Application Proxy provides a secure remote access solution to the on-premises Web application.
-This needs Azure AD Application Proxy Connector installed in your on-premise server.
-This connector works as a proxy for communication between Azure and the on-premises web apps.
+Azure AD Application Proxy provides a secure remote access solution to on-premises Web applications.
+You need the Azure AD Application Proxy Connector installed on your on-premise server.
+This connector works as a proxy for communication between Azure and on-premises web apps.

 Benefits of Azure AD application proxy